 Systematic literature searches were conducted through 31 December 2013 to identify research related to e-cigarettes and children.
 Five reference databases (Web of Knowledge, PubMed, SciFinder, Embase and EBSCOhost) were searched using a set of relevant search terms used singly or in combination.
-Search terms included 'electronic nicotine devices' OR 'electronic nicotine delivery systems' OR 'electronic nicotine delivery systems' OR 'electronic nicotine delivery system' OR 'electronic cigarettes' OR 'e-cigarette' OR 'e-cigarette' OR 'e-cigarette' OR 'adolescen' (used to capture 'adolescent', 'adolescents' and 'adolescence') OR 'child' OR 'teen' OR 'youth'.
+Search terms included 'electronic nicotine devices' OR 'electronic nicotine device' OR 'electronic nicotine delivery systems' OR 'electronic nicotine delivery systems' OR 'electronic nicotine delivery system' OR 'electronic cigarettes' OR 'electronic cigarette' OR 'e-cigarettes' OR 'e-cigarette' OR 'e-cigs' OR 'adolescen' (used to capture 'adolescent', 'adolescents' and 'adolescence') OR 'child' OR 'teen' OR 'youth'.